-Why is there so much unrest in America’s inner cities?
+Why is there so much unrest in our big cities?

 The experts are quick to point the finger of blame at a variety of causes: low wages, racial discrimination, Police gone wild, America’s shrinking manufacturing base, U.S. companies moving oversees, China stealing our jobs, illegal immigrants stealing our jobs, poor education system, the rich exploiting the poor, insufficient taxation of the rich, etc.

 But none of these pundits ever address the real source of this unrest – bad parenting.

 America’s growing discontent among the poor of the inner cities and the growing disparity nationwide between the rich and the poor is a reflection of how America’s have’s and have-not’s were raised by their parents.

 I spent 5 years interviewing 177 self-made millionaires and 128 poor people and documented what I learned in something that I call my Rich Habits Study.

 And then I detailed many of the habits that separate the rich and the poor in my books including the one I co authored with Michael Yardney - Rich Habits Poor Habits